-Effective January 1, 2020, as established by Enrollment are as follows. the Louisiana Board of Regents, the minimum n requirements for Dual Academic Requirement: 2.5 cumulative high n school GPA, verified by the high school, to i nitiate or continue dual enrollment ENGLISH MATHEMATICS 2 For students with ACT or SAT scores (may u se alternate measures for ACT score earned before 10 th grade) ACT (≥19 Composite Score) 18 19 SAT (> 980 Total Score) 25 WL 500 English or Math.
-ACCUPLACER 86 Sentence Structure 65 (Elementary Algebra) 40 (College-Level Math) 3 For High School Dual Enrollment (students who have not yet taken the ACT in high schoo bl) 4 ASPIRE (≥430 Composite Score) (≥430 Composite Score) 433 431 MAP (≥490 Language+Math Scores) 245 265 Pre-ACT (≥19 Composite Score) 18 19 Pre-SAT (≥980 Total Score) 25 WL 500 EOC English II: 740 Algebra I: 760, or Geometry: 750 LEAP 2025 5 English II: Mastery or above Geometry: Mastery or above (for enrollment in non-algebraic Gen Ed Math) Geometry: Mastery or above and completion of Algebra II w/C or bette
+Effective January 1, 2020, as established by the Louisiana Board of Regents, the minimum requirements for Dual Enrollment are as follows.

-Possecondary institutions may set ingiter scores for procentent in particular coarses or for main school enrolment in conege coarses or for main school enrolment in conege coarses.
-For College Algebra, >20 ACT, 435 Aspire, 270 MAP, 22 Pre-ACT Math, 770 Algebra I or 760 Geometry EOC is recommended.
+Academic Requirement: 2.5 cumulative high school GPA, verified by the high school, to initiate or continue dual enrollment

-For College Algebra: ≥70 Accuplacer College-Level Math is recommended.
+ENGLISH MATHEMATICS For students with ACT or SAT scores (may use alternate measures for ACT score earned before 10 th grade) ACT (≥19 Composite Score) 18 19 SAT (> 980 Total Score) 25 WL 500 For students who have taken the ACT/SAT English or Math. after the 9 th grade (with a Composite Score ≥.
+19) and seek an alternate measure in ACCUPLACER 86 Sentence Structure 65 (Elementary Algebra) 40 (College-Level Math) For High School Dual Enrollment (students who have not yet taken the ACT in high school) ASPIRE (≥430 Composite Score) (≥430 Composite Score) 433 431 MAP (≥490 Language+Math Scores) 245 265 Pre-ACT (≥19 Composite Score) 18 19 Pre-SAT (≥980 Total Score) 25 WL 500 EOC English II: 740 Algebra I: 760, or Geometry: 750 Geometry: Mastery or above (for enrollment in non-algebraic Gen.

-ACT confirms that ASPIRE & Pre-ACT are predictive measures to aid in focusing HS instruction & do not replace ACT.
+- 1. Postsecondary institutions may set higher scores for placement in particular courses or for high school enrollment in college courses. - 2.
+For College Algebra, >20 ACT, 435 Aspire, 270 MAP, 22 Pre-ACT Math, 770 Algebra I or 760 Geometry EOC is recommended. - For College Algebra: ≥70 Accuplacer College-Level Math is recommended. - ACT confirms that ASPIRE & Pre-ACT are predictive measures to aid in focusing HS instruction & do not replace ACT.
 If a student has taken the ACT or SAT in HS, the ACT/SAT score must be used as the placement measure.